 - Kelly Hollow.
 4 mile loop.
 Hike through majestic hardwoods and dark, quiet evergreens, following a cascading stream.
 Yellow trail.
 From SR 28 in Arkville, go south on CR 49/Dry Brook Rd.
 6.1 miles.
 Turn right on Mill Brook Rd. and go 5 miles to the parking area on the left. #8

 - Shavertown Trail.
 2.3 miles to pond and back.
-5.3 miles if you do the full trail.
-Spectacular view and pond after only one moderately strenuous mile, followed by a fairly level mile and a half through beautiful rock ledges and wonderful forest to explore.
+Spectacular view and lovely pond after only one moderately strenuous mile.
 A tenth of a mile north of the intersection of CR 1 and SR 30 in Andes, near the Shavertown Bridge.
 Park at the boat launch parking area and walk north on CR 1 to the trailhead. #20

 - Vernooy Kills Falls.
 3.6 miles.
 Follow an old road as it gradually ascends Cherrytown Mountain to a series of waterfalls that drop approximately 30 feet in four stages.
 Blue trail.
 From the intersection of Cherrytown Road and Upper Cherrytown Road in Rochester, bear right onto Upper Cherrytown and go 3.1 miles to the parking area on the right. #12